OOI-RCA-APL/ceres/docs/development.md

 echo 'CERES_DEVELOPMENT_SOURCE=/path/to/ceres' >> .env
 ```

-Delegation rebuilds only the CLI binary, so a change to the extension crates still needs
-`make install` in the checkout. `--no-development-source` turns a standing source off for
+`--no-development-source` turns a standing source off for one command, and the
-one command, and the `CERES_NO_DEVELOPMENT_SOURCE` environment variable turns it off for
+`CERES_NO_DEVELOPMENT_SOURCE` environment variable turns it off for a whole session,
-a whole session, either flag beating both variables. `--development-console-port` serves
+either flag beating both variables.
-the dev console on its own port instead, leaving the built-in one where it is.

 ## Testing